Design and write your proposal

 If your research involves human subjects and personal data, then you must take action to protect the interests of you participants and to comply to the General Data Protection Regulation (GDPR).

-You should do a Privacy Review.
+You should do a Privacy Scan.
 This is an instrument to map the privacy risks of data processing.
-This review is necessary because the GDPR prescribes that you must be able to demonstrate that the processing complies with important GDPR principles, such as lawfulness, transparency, purpose limitation and correctness.
-In the privacy review, the privacy risks are identified - and measures to mitigate these risks.
+This scan is necessary because the GDPR prescribes that you must be able to demonstrate that the processing complies with important GDPR principles, such as lawfulness, transparency, purpose limitation and correctness.
+In the privacy scan, the privacy risks are identified - and measures to mitigate these risks.

-Note that data collection of personal data can only be started after a privacy review (or if relevant a Data Protection Impact Assessment) has been approved.
+Note that data collection of personal data can only be started after a privacy scan (or if relevant a Data Protection Impact Assessment) has been approved.

 In your project, ethics issues may occur.
 This is the case, for example, if your research involves human subjects and personal data, or if you take certain materials with you from another country to the Netherlands.
 Ethical aspects should be considered when writing your research proposal.
 On top of that, you can have your proposal reviewed by an ethics committee (only available for research with human subjects).
 On Utrecht University’s website you can find more information about ethics and ethics assessment.